millerms/CranburyChiropractic/index.md

 layout: splash
 title: "Cranbury Chiropractic"
 author_profile: false
-excerpt: "Evidence-based chiropractic care specializing in precise adjustments.
-We deliver personalized, neurologically informed treatment plans for pain relief, performance, and lifelong wellness in Fairfield County."
+excerpt: "Neurology‑informed chiropractic care with precise adjustments, practical drills, and modern tools (laser, shockwave).
+We tailor plans to your goals so you can move better, recover faster, and stay active."

 header:
   overlay_color: rgba(16, 61, 45, 0.8)